Updated 23 April 2020

 - Put sanitising hand rub dispensers in prominent places around the workplace.
 Make sure these dispensers are regularly refilled.

-- Display posters promoting handwashing.
+- Display posters promoting handwashing and the technique required.

 - Ensure that face masks and/or paper tissues are available at your workplaces for those who develop a runny nose or cough at work, along with closed bins for hygienic disposal.
 The use of face masks does not protect against infection, but they may be used by a person with symptoms to reduce the risk of infecting others.